siddharthal/MolTextQA/README.md

 | Test      | 5000      | 12092     | 749                 | 5947                 | 2003                   | 3206   | 187         |
 | **Total** | 240836    | 503018    | 45091               | 224468               | 52914                  | 165856 | 14670       |

+### Data structure

+Each data point in the dataset contains the following fields:

+- **CID**: The PubChem Identifier of the molecule.
+- **QID**: The identifier of the question within a CID.
+- **Category**: The category of the data point, following this convention:
+  1. Physical properties
+  2. Chemical information
+  3. Biological uses
+  4. Sources
+  5. General applications
+- **Sentence**: A sentence summary of the question and answer.
+- **Question**: The actual question asked.
+- **Options**: A set of options for the answer, of which one is correct.
+- **Correct_option**: The index (1-based) of the correct option.
+- **Retrieval_options**: A set of PubChem IDs used for molecule retrieval from the sentence task.
+- **Retrieval_correct**: The correct option in the retrieval task.

+### Intended Uses

+The dataset is primarily intended to be used for molecule-text relationship learning.
+The task of molecule-text learning has been gaining increasing attention in recent research.
+However, the current datasets and developed models do not enable structured inference, and evaluation is not precise.
+The MolTextQA dataset addresses these challenges by offering a question-answering format with multiple-choice answers.
+Questions are based on a small molecule input, with answers provided in textual sentence or multiple-choice format.
+The dataset is intended for applications in fields such as drug discovery, retrosynthesis, and the discovery of materials like fertilizers, pesticides, and perfumes.

 ## Benchmark